 Who Is Most Likely to Develop HS?

 Hidradenitis suppurativa affects three times as many women as men, and though researchers still aren’t exactly sure why, it’s likely that hormones play a role.
-Other anecdotal observations and recent studies suggest that, in the United States, HS disproportionately affects African Americans, and African-American women, especially.
+Recent studies suggest that, in the United States, HS disproportionately affects African Americans, and African-American women, especially.
 Do they know why this is the case?
 Not yet.
 As with so much of HS, more studies are also needed to determine why certain racial or ethnic groups might be more prone to developing HS.

 Can Diet Help HS?
 (Or Make It Worse?)